 With no place to sleep, no money for food, and no family to turn to, most relationships would crumble.
-Jason wasn’t having it though, he was loyal and he trusted that together they could ryze out of the situation.
+J-Ryze wasn’t having it though, he was loyal and he trusted that together they could ryze out of the situation.
 Hailey seemed like she was in it for the long haul too.

 "Take a breath, beautiful, we’ll be fine.
 We’ve been through worse.
 Bring your gym bag, it’s a gorgeous day, let’s enjoy Queen’s Park."

 Hailey’s cheeks blush and her glow as she hugs her man, yet again.

 "Thanks so much for taking me and Hailey in, Srikanth.
 We really appreciate it."

 "Hey man, what are friends for?
 And besides, I feel more comfortable knowing you’re not on the streets."
 Sri says, maybe a bit too gravely.